ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 ## Verifying and Aggregating Reports {#pa-aggregate}

-Once a set of clients have uploaded their reports to the leader, the leader can send them to the helpers to be verified and aggregated.
+Once a set of clients have uploaded their report shares to the aggregators, the leader can send them to the helpers to be verified and aggregated.
 In order to enable the system to handle very large batches of reports, this process can be performed incrementally.
-To aggregate a set of reports, the leader sends an AggregateReq to each helper containing those report shares.
+To begin aggregation of a set of reports, the leader sends an AggregateReq to each helper.
 The helper then processes them (verifying the proofs and incorporating their values into the ongoing aggregate) and replies to the leader.

 The exact structure of the aggregation flow depends on the VDAF.
 Specifically: